 You can reduce localization costs by taking the time to consider these questions.

-If you have the budget, you can translate your game into the major languages (English, Chinese, Spanish, Hindi, German, and Arabic).
-By targeting these languages, you can reach a substantial population of the world.
+If you have the budget, you can translate your game into the major languages (English, Chinese, Spanish, Russian, German, and Arabic).
+By targeting these languages, you can reach a large world population.

 Video game localization best practices

-If you intend to rely on gaming localization services, you should hire a team that can transcreate.
-By recreating your content in your target language, the localizers can transfer the full weight of your characters’ charisma.
+If you intend to rely on gaming localization services, hire a team that can transcreate.
+The localizers can fully transfer your character’s charisma by recreating your content in your target language.

 This process needs to take place for every batch of new code.
-Of course, if there are any issues along the way, you have to start from step 1, which inevitably wastes a lot of time.
+Of course, if there are any issues along the way, you must start from step 1, which wastes a lot of time.

-On the other hand, continuous localization allows you to integrate the localization process with the development one.
-The two teams can work in parallel and save you a whole step in that process.
+But continuous localization allows you to integrate localization with game development.
+The two teams can work in parallel, saving you a whole step.
+Compare the two processes below.